 11. Financial wellness programs

 Stress about finances has been identified as one of America’s top stressors for employees every year since 2007, according to the American Psychological Association’s annual Stress in America survey!
-Money woes and anxieties affect the U.S. workforce on a daily basis, so getting your financial wellness under control with a financial wellness program can be helpful.
+Money woes and anxieties affect the U.S. workforce on a daily basis, so getting your financial wellness under control with a financial wellness through an EAP can be helpful.
 Bringing in a professional to help your whole team can be helpful for workplace wellness.

 12. Virtual wellness programs